shawavisek35/word-master/README.md

 # WordMaster
 A simple word game

+# Description
+        A small python script for playing a word game.
+The User will be asked an incomplete word and he/she needs to complete that word within a given time.
+        The special feature of this game is that you do not need to use your keyboard while playing the game.

 # Modules used :
         1. Python Text to Speech : pyttsx3 - for converting text to speech,
         2. Speech Recognition : speech_recognition - for recognizing your speech